singer-io/tap-salesforce/Blacklisting.md

 ### Unsupported Fields

-This refers to fields that are unsupported by the Bulk API for any reason, such as not being CSV serializable by the API end point (which is required to process records in a streaming manner).
+This refers to fields that are unsupported by the Bulk API for any reason, such as not being CSV serializable (which is required to process records in a streaming manner).

 #### Types of Salesforce Errors associated with this category: